Roles, Deployments and Costs

 The Bunga Mas Lima (BM5) has achieved some success in the counter-piracy role.
 Another vessel, the Bunga Mas Enam (BM6), has also been converted, rescuing the MT Bunga Laurel from Somali pirates in 2013.
 Both vessels are owned and crewed by MISC but the security personnel and aircrew are from the Malaysian Armed Forces (MAF).

-The Malaysian MoD have published an excellent overview of OP FAJAR, their efforts to combat pirate activity in the Gulf of Aden and Indian Ocean, click here to read.
+The Malaysian MoD has published an excellent overview of OP FAJAR, their efforts to combat pirate activity in the Gulf of Aden and the Indian Ocean, click here to read.

 The Polar Bear was a mere 10 years old at the time, smaller than the Endurance and without a helicopter hangar.
 She was owned by CG Rieber Shipping, previously operating on the spot market.

 CG Rieber also operates the research vessel, the RRS Ernest Shackleton, currently on lease to the British Antarctic Survey.

 The ship’s refit included the removal and repositioning of the flight deck from the bridge roof to the stern, the installation of a multi-beam echo sounder survey system, a complete overhaul of the main engines and gearboxes, and military communications equipment.
 As can be seen from the images, the stern A-frame and large knuckle boom crane were retained.
 In later images, the A-frame has been removed and a Vestdavit HN-1000 two-point davit fitted.
 This is used for a Mustang Marine (now Mainstay Marine) survey boat, James Caird IV, similar to those carried by the Echo class survey vessels.
 She also carries an Alnmaritec landing craft.[tabs] [tab title=”HMS Protector 1″]

 [/tab] [tab title=”HMS Protector Video 1″]